 From the ECTs’ point of view, they feel part of a cohesive, joined up network-wide programme.
 It also gives them an opportunity for shared experience, which we believe results in increased morale and motivation.

 NTA provide us with a great professional service, accessible data, and clear advice.
-We receive excellent and efficient administrative support from Helen, who has been fantastic in responding to the range of queries that having 110 ECTs generates.
-My job would be a whole lot harder without Helen and Justine from NTA!
+We receive excellent and efficient administrative support from NTA, who have been fantastic in responding to the range of queries that having 110 ECTs generates.
+My job would be a whole lot harder without NTA!

 I would certainly recommend the service to other academies and especially to other MATs, particularly as supporting ECTs is NTA’s sole focus.’